Who is this article for?

 - Click any column heading to sort the list by that column.

-- Click any entry in the table to view case details.
+- Click any entry in the table to view detailed case information.

 |a||Create case||Click to create a new case.|